 “Give Light, Improve Life” campaign, solar lights provided to children and families living in remote areas that do not have electricity for more effective and environmentally friendly lighting system.
 A recent report from the World Bank also showed positive effects of solar lighting on education and learning in many inhabitant villages around the world.

-In collaboration with d.light design USA, Nokero and AsiaConnect,Inc, Philippines, One Heart for Hope has been helping hundreds of families during the typhoon Haiyan.
+In collaboration with d.light design USA, Nokero and AsiaConnect,Inc, Philippines, One Heart for Hope has been helping thousands of families during the typhoon Haiyan.

 Over 15 million Filipinos still have no access to electricity, according to a recent study by the World Bank and the Australian Agency for International Development.
 Students are still relying on kerosene lanterns or candles to study at night.
 Families spend as much as 30% of their income on kerosene which are unsafe, uneconomical, and pose serious threats to health especially to women and children due to indoor air pollution.